 A student who withdraws from school must obtain a referral form from the office, except in the case of students who withdraw at the end of a quarter.
-The referral form must be appraised by the Counseling Department.
+The referral form must be appraised by the Dean of Students.
 Agencies which authorize students to attend Trade Tech will be notified of withdrawal actions.